mawenbao/pelican-blog-content/content/code/gofeed-readme.md

 And you should note that

 1. There should be as many Feed.URL as Feed.IndexPattern.
-If array length of the two does not match, there should be only one Feed.IndexPattern, which means all the Feed.URL will use the same Feed.IndexPattern.
+If array length of the two does not match, there should be only one Feed.IndexPattern, which means all the Feed.URL will share the same Feed.IndexPattern.
 Otherwise, an configuration parse error will return.

     And the same goes for Feed.ContentPattern.